-Most people are aware of the obvious impact of planning applications for new buildings, from a house extension to a new industrial estate which may close or divert bridleways, but other effects are less obvious and may not be evident until too late if the development has taken place.
+Most people are aware of the obvious impact of planning applications for new buildings, from a house extension to a new industrial estate which may close or divert bridleways, but other effects are less obvious and may not be evident until too late.
 Examples of planning applications which can have a negative impact are:

-- Activities adjacent to a bridleway or byway may reduce safe access, for example, quad-bike racing, paintballing, sphering, model aircraft flying, mineral extraction, waste disposal and energy production. - A ' change of use', such as from field to garden, can alter the nature of a bridleway by new landscaping; a solar farm may reduce an unrestricted cross-field path to a fenced corridor; new buildings or fencing alongside a route may make it too narrow to pass others safely. - Surfacing a track to a barn conversion may change it from a pleasant natural surface to slippery tarmac. - Consent for sites some distance away may increase road traffic, making quiet lanes unsafe or road crossings impractical or introducing many more heavy goods vehicles.
+- Activities adjacent to a bridleway or byway may reduce safe access, for example, quad-bike racing, paintballing, sphering, model aircraft flying, mineral extraction, waste disposal and energy production. - A 'change of use', such as from field to garden, can alter the nature of a bridleway by new landscaping; a solar farm may reduce an unrestricted cross-field path to a fenced corridor; new buildings or fencing alongside a route may make it too narrow to pass others safely. - Corridor fencing or 'urbanisation' may change the character of the way and become intimidating to use. - Surfacing a track to a barn, converted to a house, may change it from an ideal semi-natural surface to slippery tarmac.

+- Consent for sites some distance away may increase road traffic, making quiet lanes unsafe or road crossings impractical or introducing many more heavy goods vehicles. - Widening a footway to accommodate cycling may remove the verge as a refuge for riders.

-Although changes in surface or width of bridleways and byways (public rights of way) are protected by highway law, it is not uncommon for planning consent to have been given without due consideration of the public right of way, or for development to have taken place without first making provision for the right of way.
-Planning officers are rarely able to be on site frequently enough to monitor accordance with the consent.
+Although changes in surface or width of bridleways and byways (public rights of way) are protected by highway law, it is common for planning consent to have been given without consideration of the public right of way, or for development to have taken place without making provision for the right of way.
+Planning officers are rarely provided with policies which adequately protect public access, nor are they able to monitor compliance with the planning permission.
 Once the work has been done, it can be very difficult, if not impossible, to reverse it.